moviemasher/moviemasher.rb/README.md

 [![Image](https://www.moviemasher.com/media/remote/logo-120x60.png "MovieMasher.com")](http://moviemasher.com)
 **[moviemasher.js](https://github.com/moviemasher/moviemasher.js "stands below angular-moviemasher, providing audiovisual playback handling and edit support in a web browser") | [angular-moviemasher](https://github.com/moviemasher/angular-moviemasher "sits between moviemasher.js and moviemasher.rb, providing an editing GUI and simple CMS middleware layer") | moviemasher.rb**

+*Ruby library for mashing up video, images and audio utilizing FFmpeg and Ecasound*
 #moviemasher.rb
-*Ruby library for mashing up video, images and audio utilizing FFmpeg and Ecasound*

----
 Use moviemasher.rb to encode mashups of video, audio, and images in FFmpeg and Ecasound from a JSON formatted job description.
 A job specifies multiple media inputs to be encoded together into one or more outputs, as well as where to find the inputs and where to place the outputs.